 - a current transcript

 Applicants can submit all required documents online using our electronic application.
-Alternatively, a hard copy of the application can be downloaded and sent directly to us at:
+Applications will be accepted through March 27, 2015.

 Florida State University College of Law